sara-nl/clouddocs/home.markdown

 > **NOTE:**
 >
-> This _wiki_ collects SURFsara's **new HPC Cloud** documentation.
+> This _wiki_ collects the documentation for the **new HPC Cloud** at SURFsara.
 The documentation pages here are heavily under construction and you can expect frequent changes.

 ## Migrating from the old HPC Cloud